Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 False teeth are generally made up of various parts, depending on the type.
 If you have implant-supported dentures, then the implant will typically be made from titanium, and the plate that imitates the gums, as well as the teeth, will be made out of an acrylic resin or a flexible polymer.
 But it may also turn out that metal or some other material is preferred by your dentist for your case.
 So, let’s have a look at what materials are used to make dentures to determine which is best for you.

-There are different materials of which dentures are made like acrylic, metal or aconite
+There are different materials of which dentures can be made some of them are acrylic, metal or aconite

 Acrylic false teeth are, hence the name, made from acrylic resin.
 And although this refers to the gum-coloured part of the device, the teeth can be made from a similar acrylic resin or porcelain.
 This is a very popular material to use for false teeth.
 In fact, according to a study highlighted by the National Institute of Health, most teeth used to make complete dentures are made from acrylic resin.

 That’s because there are quite a few benefits to using acrylic resin for false teeth, such as:

 According to the same study, acrylic false teeth, do, however, have their drawbacks, including:

 You should keep your acrylic dentures clean by brushing them at least twice a day and soaking them in a special denture cleaner.
 But even if you are following cleaning best practices, you may find that your dentures look like they could use a polish.
 If that’s the case, you should make an appointment with your dentist.
 They may either be able to polish your dentures themselves or they can refer you to a dental prosthetist.